 Please mail this portion of the form, along with registration fee to: Dave Nowakowski 15 Kenyon Rd Lisbon CT 06351 (check may be made out to “Town of Lisbon Recreation”), or bring with you to your first practice.

 Additional options: Those interested in additional instruction and local or regional tournaments should consider joining USA Wrestling ($46/season).
 Membership is required to attend tournaments (other than our free event limited to our participants).
 See www.usawmembership.com to enroll.
 If enough wrestlers get their USA cards, we will attempt to schedule a match or 2 against other local schools/clubs.
-Numerous private wrestling clubs are offered in the region, and we will offer one additional session starting in January for those who wish to enroll in USA Wrestling (either Monday, Wed or Fri, varying from week to week based on interest, availability and local high school schedules), as well as a one month extension of the season through Feb 25, 2022 with 1 class per week.
+Numerous private wrestling clubs are offered in the region.
 Please note that local tournaments are typically conducted on Sundays, and are not recommended for first year wrestlers unless it is a NOVICE event.
 Your child’s USA card does not cover the cost of these other tournament entry fees.
+Other tournament options include “WAR” style events (2 were held in Middletown in 2021-22), where kids get matched up as evenly as possibly.

 Any parent with wrestling experience is welcome to assist with the Lisbon Rec clinic and practices, but if coaching with the USA Wrestling sessions, or if looking to coach at any tournaments, you will be required to complete a free USA wrestling Safesport course, get a wrestling leader card ($52/yr) and a USA wrestling background check ($30 every 2 yrs).